jengle-dev/Team-Directory-App/README.md

 The project is to create a CLI (comand-line input) application that will ask questions and display the results in a dynamically created HTML file that has working links to each team member's specific link/profile.
 The page also needs to have tests available to verify that input meets the criteria.

 ## Usage
-The user wanted an webpage/app that consolidates and quickly displays their team's basic info (e.g. names, emails, GitHub profiles).
+The user wants a webpage/app that consolidates and quickly displays their work team's basic info (e.g. names, emails, GitHub profiles).
+When the email address is displayed, it will be a hyperlink that prompts the user's default email program to open and the TO field will show the email clicked.

+**Node.js** </br>

 **Inquirer** </br>
 Used to capture and use Node.js to utilize command line interface input in the application.